OJO ABURUMAKU: DOUBLED AS “BAALE OF OGBOMOSO” AND “AARE ONA KAKANFO” OF YORUBALAND

 As an Oba and Aare, Ojo Olannipa Aburumaku’s greatest achievement was that in the 1860s, following Ibadan’s pattern of Warlord, he instituted the title of Balogun and added it to the kingmakers.

 According to Professor N.D.
 Oyerinde in his book, Ìwé Ìtàn Ògbómòsó [A History of Ogbomoso].
 Ojo Aburumaku installed Odufopo as the first Balogun of Ogbomoso, Ayoola Ajibowoje became the first Otun Balogun, Ilori became Osi and Popoola was made Bada.

-In his days, Ojo Aburumaku did as he like with nobody to question his actions.
-Afterall, he was Aare Onakakanfo (Generalissimo of Field Marshall) of Yorubaland, the Supreme head of the Ikoyi Esos; the 70 military commanders who make the Yoruba warrior caste.
+In his days, Ojo Aburumaku did as he likes with nobody to question his actions.
+After all, he was Aare Onakakanfo (Generalissimo of Field Marshall) of Yorubaland, the Supreme Head of the Ikoyi Esos; the 70 military commanders who make the Yoruba warrior caste.

 In his days, Ojo Aburumaku was eulogized in the following manner:

 Ìkòyí Èsó, arógun yò

 The military commanders doesn’t use there back to receive shot arrows